-Districts may also find it meaningful to collect and report data on which types of graduation options youth in foster care utilize including district graduation in four years, AB 167/216 graduation in four years, and district graduation in five years.
+Districts are now required to report their own data on who is graduating under AB 167/216 graduation.
+In addition, they may also find it meaningful to collect and report data on which types of graduation options youth in foster care utilize including district graduation in four years, AB 167/216 graduation in four years, and district graduation in five years.